EDS-214/eds214-slides/README.md

 # eds214-slides

-slides used in the EDS-214 course
+Slides used in the EDS-214 course: https://brunj7.github.io/EDS-214-analytical-workflows/